 If you are unfamiliar with luan (or lauan), it’s a general term for plywood sheets made from various Southeast Asian wood species.
 Often called Philippine Mahogany in the 50’s and 60’s, it has no relation to true mahogany.
 Utilized for it’s light weight and strength, luan was widely popular as a door and wall material in mid century homes – notably the thousands of Eichler homes built during the era.
 This is a great article about Joseph Eichler’s love of luan.
 If your home is 60 or 70 years old, it probably has luan something.
 Ours: every single closet, pocket, and regular door.
 Today it is most often sold as an underlayment material, sometimes called Meranti instead of luan.
 If you are willing to shop around and dig through stacks, you just might be rewarded with a beautiful wood for a crazy low price.
 We paid just $18 per 8’x4′ sheet after finding some gorgeous pieces at our local hardwood store.
 Yes, all that bookmatched wood was less than $100!

 Hanging it was harder than expected.
 I must mention that while hanging wood directly on studs is MUCH easier than any other hanging scenario, it is likely not up to fire code.
 Eichlers had a sad reputation as “10 minute houses” because they would burn that fast, so no shame at all in hanging wood directly over drywall!
 In our case, we hung directly over our weird 60’s plaster walls that are full of waves and not even a little bit square.
 Thankfully, the 1/4″ sheets have a lot of bend and are relatively light weight, but we used A TON OF NAILS.
 No adhesive in case the project was a flop, but a nail gun + finishing nails galore!
 We screwed a level guide board into our wall (the one on the floor in photos, I neglected to take a photo in process) for the sheets to rest on while we nailed them in place, and then removed that board/filled those holes.
-We tried out a ton of stain options on a test panel and landed on simple Watco Danish Oil in Medium Walnut which offers a very authentic medium warm brown to the wood with a minimal sheen.
-It’s important to remember when choosing a stain that luan is photosensitive and will darken and redden with time, most quickly in the few months after install (hence the floating furniture and bare wall).Below: L medium walnut Watco, R dark walnut Watco.We oiled in place with a paint pad applicator and things were incredibly messy at first, but we got a system down!
+We tried out a ton of stain options on a test panel and landed on simple Watco Danish Oil in Medium Walnut, an authentic medium warm brown with minimal sheen.
+Luan is photosensitive and will darken and redden with time, most quickly in the few months after install (hence the floating furniture and bare wall), so take that into account when picking a stain.Below: L medium walnut Watco, R dark walnut Watco.We oiled in place with a paint pad applicator and things were incredibly messy at first, but we got a system down!
 Check my “wood wall” IG story highlights for a video of our process.
 Watco is a wipe on, let sit for 15 minutes, wipe off situation so best as a two person job.
 We only did one coat.
 Danish oil isn’t great to breath in so be sure to use a vapor respirator and ventilate.
 We applied while our kids were out of the house for a few days just to be safe.
 Below you can see from left to right: raw wood, wood with Watco applied, and Watco after wiping.
 While we did the best we could to hang the panels level and straight on our wonky walls, we needed trim along the ceiling to hide the irregular, wavy meeting of our ceiling and walls.
 Pliable 3/4″ oak trim did the job.
 We looked for the lightest oak pieces we could find and they match the luan quite nicely once also stained with Watco.You might have noticed that our wood doesn’t reach the floor and there is a reason for that.
 Our walls are almost 9′ and the luan comes in 8′ sheets.
 We made the decision to only span 8′ (plus a few inches of trim) instead of piecing in additional sheets and risking a choppy look.
 We debated whether to push it up to the ceiling or bring it to down the floor, and the tall fireplace/cabinet dictated that ceiling height would look better.
 That left us with the problem of what to do with the empty inches near the floor.
 One solution was to cover it with super chunky wood trim, but once the panels were in place we were way into the floating look.
 We removed the baseboard, cleaned up the bottom of the wall, put in a small trim piece, and called it done.
 1 1/4″ oak trim (routed to fit over the luan) frames the bottom of the sheets.Last up, and a job I’m still working on, is filling all those nail holes.
 After some trial and error, I’ve found the greatest success with using Varuthane crayon fill sticks in two different colors, #2 and #3.
 The luan is varied in tone so a mix gives great flexibility to get the closest match for each spot.
 Again, watch my IG highlights for a video!

 I can’t begin to tell you how happy I am with this project.
 Not only does it look authentic to the house, it has tied everything together and brought out the best in what we already had, adding immense warmth, texture, and interest.
 The space, for the first time, feels at human scale – spacious, but cozy.
 I even removed a ton of furniture and accessories in here because the wood carries so much visual weight on its own.
 A wannabe minimalist’s dream!
 How can this be one of the most affordable projects ever?!
 I DON’T KNOW BUT IT IS!!! xoxo Jenny